by Stephen Davis, VP, Integrated Insight

 To determine each menu item’s popularity, compare the sales of each menu item on a base of daily number of customers for several months to estimate the item capture.
 Comparing item captures across the menu gives a measure of popularity for each item.

-Once contribution margin and popularity have been determined for each menu item, you can categorize each into one of the four quadrants:
+Once contribution margin and popularity have been determined for each menu item, you can categorize them based on the matrix below.

 When designing the menu, feature items with higher contribution margins such as stars and puzzles, and eliminate unprofitable ones.